 - Study abroad for free through scholarships

 The subjects needed to study Materials Engineering in WAEC must contain five (5) credit.
-This subject combination is also applicable to NECO AND GCE… The O level requirement that is the compulsory WAEC subject combination for Materials Engineering must include
+This subject combination is also applicable to NECO AND GCE… The O level requirement, that is, the required WAEC subject combination for Materials Engineering must include

 - English Language